 The Effects of Sleep Deprivation on High School Students

 Sleep is one of, if not the most important, part of our day.
 This vital biological activity gives individuals the energy needed to perform even the simplest of tasks, such as walking, concentrating, and conversing.
-Sleep serves to re-energize the body’s cells, clear waste from the brain, and support learning and memory.
+No wonder utilizing equipment such as mattress pad warmer can be quite vital.
+Sleep serves to re-energize the body\’s cells, clear waste from the brain, and support learning and memory.
 It even plays vital roles in regulating mood, appetite and libido.
 The brain generates two distinct types of sleep—slow-wave sleep (SWS), known as deep sleep, and rapid eye movement (REM), also called dreaming sleep.
 SWS takes up most of the time during sleep, characterized by large, slow brain waves, relaxed muscles and deep breathing, which may help the brain and body to recuperate after a long day.
 After SWS, REM sleep begins.
-In REM sleep, a dreamer’s brain becomes highly active while the body’s muscles are paralyzed, and breathing and heart rate become erratic.
+In REM sleep, a dreamer\’s brain becomes highly active while the body\’s muscles are paralyzed, and breathing and heart rate become erratic.
 The purpose of REM sleep remains a biological mystery 1.

 Sleep allows one to be alert, insightful, and sharp.
 Sleep allows students to properly solve problems.
 When students do not get the optimal 8 to 10 hours of sleep that they need, they lose their ability to succeed academically 3.
 Students have trouble retaining information, coping with stress, and staying focused.
 “These effects can have a serious impact on test scores and on the grades students receive on class projects and papers” 4.
 Starting the school day later in the morning allows students to get more sleep.
 “Compared to other strategies for boosting economic performance, delaying the start of the school day is easy and efficient” 5.
 A study performed by Teny M. Shapiro, an economist at St. Clara University, estimated that beginning classes just one hour later produces the same effect as shrinking class size by one-third or replacing a teacher in the 50th percentile or effectiveness with one in the 84th 5.